PolykarposPolykarpidis/MBnHeirmologicCorpora/README.md

 2. In a tabular mode which is a conversion result of the Knowledge Representation form (1).
 3. In a western staff notation lilypond.

+## Structure
+Data folder contains the corpora in three formats. etc...

 ## Licence